 As there are many different types of IOL implants, Dr. Shuster works very carefully to select the optimal lens for each patient.
 In addition to Standard Monofocal IOLs, Dr. Alan Shuster and his team offer the full complement of Advanced Technology Lifestyle IOLs, which include:

-- Tecnis Symfony Extended Range of Vision IOLs
+- Clareon Vivity and Tecnis Symfony Extended Depth of Focus IOLs

-- Tecnis Symfony Toric Astigmatism-correcting Extended Range of Vision IOLs
+- Clareon Vivity Toric and Tecnis Symfony Toric Astigmatism-Correcting Extended Depth of Focus IOLs

-- PanOptix and Tecnis Multifocal Toric Astigmatism-Correcting IOLs
+- PanOptix and Synergy Multifocal Toric Astigmatism-Correcting IOLs

 - Crystalens Accommodating IOLs